NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 > If `WORKING_DIRECTORY` (or its parent directories) is not accessible, the command will ignore any NuGet configuration files under those directories without any warning/error.
 This is aligned with other NuGet commands.

 #### Options
+- -v|--verbosity <LEVEL>

+Sets the verbosity level of the command.
+Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
+The default is minimal.
+When the verbosity level is detailed or diagnostic, the command will display the merged NuGet configuration.

 - -?|-h|--help